Your Ultimate Guide to Conjugating the Vosotros Form

 Imperfect subjunctive

-To conjugate verbs in the imperfect subjunctive, first conjugate them in the past-tense ellos/ellas/ustedes form.
-Then remove the final –on and add the appropriate ending:
+To conjugate vosotros in the imperfect subjunctive, first conjugate the verb in the past tense ellos/ellas/ustedes form.
+Then remove the final -on and add the ending -ais for all three types of verbs.

 La chica deseaba que desayunarais con ella.